 The hepatitis C Antibody test shows whether you have ever come into contact with the virus by looking for hepatitis C antibodies produced by your body to fight against the virus.
 It is used as a screening test before giving someone a PCR test.

 A hepatitis C antibody positive test result simply means that at some stage of your life you have been exposed to the hepatitis C virus.
-It does not indicate whether or not you still have hepatitis C. After clearing the virus a person is no longer infected but will remain antibody positive for some years.
+It does not indicate whether or not you still have hepatitis C. After clearing the virus a person is no longer infected but will usually remain antibody positive for life.

 While antibody test results are usually positive or negative, they can sometimes return an indeterminate result, which may require a follow-up test.
 Repeat tests are also performed to confirm positive results.